-Bienvenido!
+¡Bienvenido!
 Did you know that approximately 14% of Oregon’s population identifies as Hispanic, making it the largest minority group in Oregon?
 Many Portlanders have Hispanic or Latino heritage, and you’ll see evidence of a flourishing cultural landscape in many places in the Portland region.
 During National Hispanic Heritage Month — celebrated between Sept.
 15 through Oct.
 15 — the region comes alive with Hispanic and Latino cultural events.

 - The El Grito Fiestas Patrias festival is the Pacific Northwest’s largest celebration of its kind.
 El Grito celebrates the independence of former Spanish colonies in the Caribbean, Mexico, and Central and South America, and their vibrant cultures.
 Visitors enjoy traditional mariachi and folkloric dance, live music and a wide range of food and arts vendors.

-- The Portland Latin American Film Festival — affiliated with the Hollywood Theatre — offers a wide range of innovative films.
+- The Portland Latin American Film Festival — affiliated with the Hollywood Theatre — offers a wide range of innovative films from September through November.

 For even more Hispanic cultural events in the Portland area all year-round, this calendar provides a frequently updated list.
 While you’re in town, here are some Hispanic-owned businesses to support and savor these important communities in the Portland area.

-In downtown Portland, Orox Leather Co. makes truly beautiful, one-of-a-kind leather goods from wallets to apparel, each made with exquisite craftsmanship.
-The owners learned their craft in their home region of Oaxaca, Mexico, and moved to Portland after a stint in Japan.
+In downtown Portland, Orox Leather Co. makes beautiful, one-of-a-kind leather goods from wallets to apparel, each made with exquisite craftsmanship.
+The owners learned their skills in their home region of Oaxaca, Mexico, and moved to Portland after a stint in Japan.
 The family’s fondness for Portland shines in the short film “A Postcard from Portland.”

 Theater and Vibrant Mercado in Southeast Portland

 The acclaimed Milagro Theatre produces and stages thought-provoking plays featuring Hispanic figures and themes, presented bilingually.
-Recently, they’ve been celebrating such giants as labor-rights activist Dolores Huerta and Spanish poet Federico García Lorca (at the theater through June of 2023, “Duende de Lorca”).
+Recently, they’ve been celebrating such giants as labor-rights activist Dolores Huerta and Spanish poet Federico García Lorca.

-Beloved Happy Valley and Gresham spot Carlos Birrieria turns out a scrumptious set of Mexican dishes made with birria, a slow-cooked, brick-red, spicy beef stew.
-The rich broth is served as a soup with ramen or alongside cheesy beef tacos or birria pizza wedges as a messy, saucy, delicious dip.
-Nearby, try asada fries or foot-long chile relleno burritos, or choose from an entire menu section of corn specialties at El Zalsoso taqueria.
+Birrieria Carlos in Happy Valley and Gresham turns out a scrumptious set of Mexican dishes made with birria, a slow-cooked, brick-red, spicy beef stew.
+Nearby, try asada fries or foot-long chile relleno burritos at El Zalsoso taqueria.

 The east-side suburb of Gresham is filled with mom-and-pop dining destinations.
 One option is Agave Azul Mexican Restaurant, which serves delights like made-from-scratch sopes — crispy masa cakes served with refried beans and chicken or beef — and many others from an extensive menu.
-For everything from dried chiles to baked goods, stop by La Tapatia SuperMarket, a small grocery chain in Gresham, Portland and Salem for pantry staples and special treats like pan dulce and imported Mexican snacks.
+Looking for your own ingredients?
+Stop by La Tapatia SuperMarket, a small grocery chain in Gresham, Portland and Salem for pantry staples and special treats like pan dulce and imported Mexican snacks.

 Woman-owned Güero restaurant has an expansive menu with hard-to-find dishes, like the popular Mexican street favorite torta.
 For pastries like chocoflan or pastel de tres leches — and a taqueria in back — stop by Tienda y Taqueria Santa Cruz across the soaring St. Johns Bridge in North Portland.

-Street Fairs, Flamenco and Good Eats in the Tualatin Valley
+Street Fairs and Good Eats in the Tualatin Valley

-Of the many Hispanic markets, food carts and restaurants in the area west of Portland brims with markets and places to eat, but don’t miss these two.
-The pride put into every dish at La Mixteca Oaxaca, a scrappy little restaurant that recently survived a fire in Hillsboro, is evident.
-Oaxacan American owner Lucia Vicencio and her husband, Jose, serve family recipes like tlayuda tradicional — a huge tortilla topped with meat and all kinds of goodies — and mole Oaxaqueño, a deeply spicy, aromatic sauce served over chicken.
+The area west of Portland brims with markets and places to eat, but don’t miss these two.
+La Mixteca Oaxaca, a scrappy little restaurant that recently survived a fire in Hillsboro, showcases family recipes like tlayuda tradicional — a huge tortilla with toppings — and mole oaxaqueño, a spicy, aromatic sauce served over chicken.
 The Portland region’s first-ever Puerto Rican eatery, Borikén Restaurant in Beaverton, is known for its delicious fried plantains, a tripe stew called mondongo and pork-stuffed tamales.